Aparajith-S/German_word_clock/README.md

 # German_text_clock
-This is a hardware+software project made as a gift to a friend.
+This is a hardware+software project made as a gift.

 ![clock Image](doc/finished_clock.jpg)